lynnpepin/lynndotpy_xyz/content/posts/mouse_wiggler_python.md

   sleep(0.25)

   # If the pads are touched, invert wiggling state
+  if (touch1.value or touch2.value):
-  if (touch1.value or touch2.value) and not debouncing:
+    if not debouncing:
       debouncing = True
       wiggling = not wiggling
   else:
     debouncing = False